weakish/weakish.github.com/_posts/2016-09-14-formatting.md

 }
 ```

-`return 0` is clear.
+The simple statement `return 0` in else branch is clear.
-But I cannot see whether `recreate(path, home)` belongs to the conditional list at a glance.
+But I cannot tell whether `recreate(path, home)` belongs to the conditional list or the function body at a glance.

 On the other side, I can get the whole structure at a glance with Allman style: